amirrh6/react-todos/README.md

 -   -   [ ] ...
 -   [x] Use 'react-router-dom' and its related components
 -   [x] Use 'react-icons' for Font Awesome Icons
--   [x] Fetch TODOs from a JSON file
+-   [x] ~~Fetch TODOs from / Update TODOs to a JSON file~~
--   [ ] Fetch TODOs from a mock back-end like 'json-server'
+-   [x] Fetch TODOs from / Update TODOs to a mock back-end like 'json-server'
--   -   [ ] CRUD
--   [ ] Fetch TODOs from a real back-end like Firebase
+-   [ ] Fetch TODOs from / Update TODOs to a real back-end like Firebase
--   -   [ ] CRUD
 -   [ ] ...

 ### Screenshot